 - How do I take care of my surgical area after Mohs surgery?

 - What is the chance that my cancer will recur?

 - How many "levels" of Mohs will I need?

 - Find a local Dermatologist in your town

 What areas are treatable by Mohs surgery?

 Mohs is used primarily for the treatment of head and neck basal and squamous cell skin cancers.
-It is particularly useful for skin cancers in difficult areas such as nose, lips, ears, and genitals.
+It is particularly useful for skin cancers in difficult areas such as nose, lips, and ears.

 It is also used on hands and feet where there is not a lot of extra tissue for bigger surgical removals.
 Mohs is very effective for the treatment of recurrent tumors (tumors that were previously removed and have regrown at the same site).
 However, depending on the specific patient and tumor type, any area of the body may be treated by Mohs surgery.